RobertAhlin/react-quiz/README.md

 - If the data format is valid (i.e., it contains an array of questions), it formats each question by combining the incorrect answers with the correct answer into an `answers` array.
 - The formatted questions are returned as an array of objects, where each object represents a single quiz question with its associated answers.
 - If there's an error during the API request or the data format is invalid, it throws an error with an appropriate message.

-Overall, this function serves to fetch quiz questions from the Open Trivia Database API and format them for use in the quiz application.
-It encapsulates the logic for making HTTP requests, handling responses, and formatting the retrieved data.

 # Dependencies:
 - React